Wes Borland: Equipment

 Other guitars Borland has been seen with before are a 1976 Fender Starcaster a stock ESP LTD V-401DX (used on the Limp Bizkit reunion tour for playing songs on Results May Vary) and Mayones Regius Pro 6, Legend and Setius GTM 6 Baritone guitars.

 Borland tunes his guitars to C# standard tuning (C# F# B E G# C#) and to Drop B tuning (B F# B E G# C#).
 He also tunes his 4-string baritone guitars to a variant of this tuning with a low F# string, which is a bass string (F# F# B E).
 During the late 1990s when Borland played 7-string guitars, he played them like one would play a 6-string guitar by tuning the highest string to C# as well, while maintaining standard C# tuning all the way to the seventh string.
 This technique was later used by Stephen Carpenter of Deftones so he could play the songs he originally recorded on a six-string without losing the feel of a seven-string, as Limp Bizkit and the Deftones had toured together in the mid 1990s.

-Borland uses Ernie Ball .011-.052 gauge nickel-wound strings, where the G string is wound.
-For Limp Bizkit's first three albums, Borland used Mesa-Boogie Dual and Triple Rectifier amps.
-In 2000, Borland would use the Mesa Boogie heads in conjunction with a Diezel VH4.
+Borland uses Ernie Ball "Burly Slinky" .011-.052 gauge nickel-wound strings, where the G string is wound.
+For Limp Bizkit's first three albums, Borland used Mesa/Boogie Dual and Triple Rectifier amps.
+In 2000, Borland would use the Mesa/Boogie heads in conjunction with a Diezel VH4.
 In the mid 2000s, on the recording of Cruel Melody and The Unquestionable Truth (Part 1), Borland's main amp was the Diezel VH4.
 Starting with the 2008 recording of The Moment You Realize You're Going to Fall Borland played mainly Orange Amps (specifically the Thunderverb 100 models) since touring in support of Cruel Melody began and has continued to use them since then, also on Gold Cobra.
 Currently, Borland plays EVH Amps and cabinets for his heavier tones.
 The mainstay of Borland's amp setup has been a Roland JC-120 combo amplifier to generate his particularly exceptional clean tones.